AlvaroGS7/DevOpsLearning/BestPractices/GoodPractices.md

 ﻿## DevOps Best Practices
 **This is just a best practice compilation made by Álvaro González.
-Some of the most important ones could be missing but I have tried to have most of them.
+Some of the most important ones could be missing but I've tried to have most of them.
 ![enter image description here](https://w7.pngwing.com/pngs/401/951/png-transparent-devops-software-developer-agile-software-development-software-testing-puppet-icon-devops-logo-text-logo-engineering.png)

 ## General Good Practices